 - Angsana Bintan – with a pool that I enjoyed!

-- Banyan Tree Bintan – can’t go wrong with Balinese villa holiday
+- Banyan Tree Bintan – can’t go wrong with an in-villa pool Balinese style.

 Have you stayed at Cassia Bintan or other hotels in the complex – Angsana or Banyan Tree?
 Been to Bintan?
 Any tips to share?

 Book a Great Hotel Deal in Bintan Island

 Looking for a hotel deal in Bintan Island?